 Family Safety Alert Text Signup

-Parents or guardians of Marquette students can sign up for Safety Alert texts by entering the student's MUID to reveal the signup keyword and text number.
+Parents and guardians of current, active Marquette students can sign up for Safety Alert texts by entering the student's MUID to reveal the signup keyword and text number.

 How to enroll: Step-by-step process: